NCATS-Tangerine/ros/README.md

 ## Execution

+For all workflows, the engine builds a directed acyclic graph (DAG) of jobs by examining each job to determine its dependencies.

+A topological sort of the jobs provides the execution order.

 There are two basic execution modes.

-    - **Synchronous** The prototype runs jobs synchronously.
+* **Synchronous** The prototype runs jobs synchronously.
-Asynchronous Under development is a task queue based approach.
+* **Asynchronous** Under development is a task queue based approach.
-The engine builds a directed acyclic graph (DAG) of jobs.
-A topological sort of the jobs provides the execution order.
   Each job is sent, via an AMQP message queue to an execution back end (Celery).
   Job results are stored in Redis.
   Ultimately, other back ends would be good.
-Currently investigating FireWorks.